 Planting Thousands of Trees a Year

 Working with another non-governmental organization, Naples Zoo has helped plant over half a million trees since 2009.
 We support a comprehensive approach whereby farmers and other community stakeholders can help to restore natural resources, decrease hunger, and create income.
-By planting millions of trees, the combined activities of these local communities are also solving a larger global challenges such as climate change, food insecurity, rural-to-urban migration and the effects of natural disasters.
+By planting millions of trees in the Forest Garden model, the combined activities of these local communities are also solving a larger global challenges such as climate change, food insecurity, rural-to-urban migration and the effects of natural disasters.

 Healthy Aquatic Life